Enjoy these excerpts from previously published articles written by Sherry Jackson.

 Now that the sweltering summer heat has mostly dissipated, it’s time to once again head outdoors.

 South Carolina has more than 3,000 campsites statewide with a good majority of them in our area- and that’s just in the state parks.
 Add in private and commercial campgrounds and that makes for a lot of places to hang your head in the great outdoors.
+There really is nothing to compare with sleeping under the stars in the great outdoors.
+Tasting the fresh air, hearing the dawn chorus and counting the stars always makes for a fantastic trip.

 Camping takes on many forms here in the Upstate- there are primitive and trailside campsites with no facilities, campsites that can only be reached by boat and campgrounds that have playgrounds and offer restrooms and showers.
 Some campgrounds have RV-hookup’s and others have facilities to bring your horses.
 Don’t have a tent or camper?
 That’s covered too with camper cabins on Lake Hartwell and rustic cabin rentals across the region.
+What we often fail to remember is that sleeping under the stars is often cold, uncomfortable and windy!
+There’s no Tempurpedic mattress or puffed up pillows in the great outdoors.
+Sleeping on hard ground, particularly for the first time, can often be somewhat alarming.
+Don’t panic though, with the right preparations and sleeping pills from ukmeds, you’ll soon be coming out under the stars every chance you get!

 Well before the current zip-line explosion erupted, Jeff Greiner, Marketing and Development for Adventure America Zipline Canopy Tours, was already planning to make the high-flying activity the next big thing in Western North Carolina.
 He got the idea from years of High Ropes work and after experiencing a zip-line tour during a family vacation in the Caribbean.